KISMET-INC/pets_connect/DOCUMENTATION.md

 - [x] Add Files Model and make one to many relationship (to allows for image filtering by user)
 - [x] Add File Upload functionality using Pillow Technology Library
 - [ ] Optimize Modals
+- [ ] Learn how to make modular reusable code snippets
 - [ ] Add an automated email to user when someone likes loves or comments their photo
 - [ ] Add toggle for receiving emails
 - [ ] Data Validation for Comments and Images (Never Empty)